rajaravindp/createDBwithPy/README.md

-# Building a Python Football Database with PostgreSQL
+# Building a Python Football Database with PostgreSQL <br>

-## Create football database & build tables using Python, and query using PostgresSQL
+Create football database & build tables using Python, and query using PostgresSQL

 # Data for the project can be found here
 https://myfootballdata-01.s3.amazonaws.com/appearances.csv \